North Carolina Republican Madison Cawthorn, 25, will be the youngest member of Congress

 The incidents have left Cawthorn repeatedly denying allegations that he is racist during his campaign.
 Cawthorn also claimed that he would have been a target of German Nazis had he been alive and living in Europe during the 1940s.

-He said his political opponents “want to try and twist it to where I am some kind of Nazi sympathizer, when I’m a man in a wheelchair,” he told the Associated Press during his campaign.
+He said his political opponents “want to try to twist it to where I am some kind of Nazi sympathizer, when I’m a man in a wheelchair,” he told the Associated Press during his campaign.
 “These cowards and these bastards would have killed me.”

 Despite the controversies, Cawthorn managed to maintain the success he found in the primaries and easily won his seat in the general election Tuesday.
 About two hours after he had gained enough votes to be confident of his win, Cawthorn tweeted a second time, striking a more magnanimous tone.